Jsooonx/Jsooonx/README.md

 # About Me:
 ### Hi, I'm Gielang 👋

-I'm a CS builder from Indonesia, working on computer science fundamentals through projects in C, Python, and JavaScript.
+I'm a CS builder and algorithms enthusiast from Indonesia, working on computer science fundamentals through projects in C, Python, and JavaScript.
 My work focuses on algorithms, computational problem solving, and practical software with a deep interest in software systems and algorithm design.

 Working with C, Python, and JavaScript.
 Focused on algorithms, systems, and building things that work.